alefore/weblog/edge/correctness.md

 ## Testing

-I've found unit testing incredibly helpful to maintain correctness.
+Perhaps not very surprising to anyone who knows anything about software engineering, but it bears being said explicitly: tests are an essential part of software.
 The cost of maintaining a reasonable set of tests is orders of magnitude smaller than the gain.

+I discovered this relatively early in the journey with Edge.
+When I started, I didn't bother writing tests.
+I started paying the price earlier than I had anticipated.
+I decided to gradually increase coverage.

-As of 2024-08-24, I have 734 tests.
+As of 2024-08-24, I have 734 tests in 152 logical groups.
-It takes roughly 10 seconds (in my laptop) to run them via `edge --tests=run`.
+Running them (via `edge --tests=run`) takes roughly 10 seconds (in my laptop).

+I don't have much to say on testing, but I'll mention a few ideas that may not be widely accepted.

 TODO: Describe the testing API.